csalvato/movementa-api/README.md

-# README
+# Movementa

 This README would normally document whatever steps are necessary to get the application up and running.

+But right now it doesn't cover anything, because this project is new!

 Things you may want to cover: